Testing against live work

 Adoption breaks down when training is generic.

-Lucidra provides role-specific training aligned to how different teams and roles actually use AI in day-to-day marketing work - from briefing and planning to drafting, approvals, reporting, and governance.
+Lucidra provides role-specific, hands-on training aligned to how different roles actually use AI in day-to-day marketing work - from client services and strategy to creative, channel specialists, ops, reporting, and governance.

 Training covers: